Quantifying Arbitrage in Automated Market Makers: An Empirical Study of Ethereum ZK Rollups: Insights Into MAV Opportunities Identified

 \section{Insights Into MAV Opportunities Identified}

-We consider all empirical MAV events for price divergences that correspond to outliers against the distribution of misalignments, and their time decay (i.e. see Fig. \ref{fig:MAV_SyncSwapUSDCETH}).
+We consider all empirical MAV events for price divergences that correspond to outliers against the distribution of misalignments, and their time decay (i.e. see Figure~\ref{fig:MAV_SyncSwapUSDCETH}).
 We would expect that the higher the MAV is, the quicker the associated decay follows, but decide to test this intuition throughout.
 For each identified instance of MAV to possibly profit from, we estimate the costs that an arbitrageur needs to consider before trading (i.e. fees to liquidity providers, gas fees, and block slippage due to congestion) as described in Section \ref{sec:fees}.
 Indeed, the set of different market fees that an arbitrageur needs to pay does also intuitively impact the speed of decay of price misalignments and of exhaustion of MAV opportunities.

 In this section, we thus complete two complementary analyses.
-We first cluster the identified empirical MAV events, in order to extract \say{ordinary} scenarios while detecting extremely unusual combination of features to also discuss.
-Then, we focus indeed on the ordinary MAV events, and test for statistical relationships that describe the dependence of decay time against both MAV magnitude and fees.
+We first cluster the identified empirical MAV events, in order to extract \say{ordinary} scenarios, while detecting an extremely unusual combination of features that we also discuss.
+Subsequently, we concentrate on typical MAV events and examine the statistical correlations that illustrate how the decay time depends on both MAV magnitude and fees.